megha-ag/job-broker/README.md

 ```
 This branch corresponds to version:
 v0.0.6-pre

-Note: Only branches that end with -rel are release branches.
-If the version shown above has -pre, then its a pre-release version.
 ```

+**Note:** If the version shown above ends with -pre, then its a pre-release version, otherwise its a release version.

 Installation
 ------------